Queanbeyan City FC: History

-The club was established in 1966 as Queanbeyan Makedonia by Done Dimov, Angelo Hadzis and Vic Tsalakos.
+The club was established in 1966 as Queanbeyan Makedonia by Done Dimov, Angelo Hatzelis and Victor Tsakalos.
 The club registered with the ACT Soccer Federation on 17 March 1966 and entered the ACT Second Division.
 However, Hungaria was forced to fold and Queanbeyan was chosen to replace the club in the first division.

 The Lions spent a number of years in the first division with the club finishing runner-up in the league in both 1969 and 1970.
 Queanbeyan was ten minutes from claiming the 1969 championship with the club 2–1 up over Olympic with ten minutes to play.
 The match was abandoned after eighty minutes due to fighting and the ACT Soccer Federation chose not to replay the match.

 Macedonia won its first titles in the 1970s with two-second division league premierships in 1973 and 1978 as well as the ‘78 finals championship.

 QCFC enjoyed considerable success in the ACT Second Division in the 1980s as well as when the completion was re-branded State League One in the 1990s.
 A number of titles were lifted including three premierships in 1988, 1993 and 1995 as well as two championships in 1990 and 95.

 In 2013, Capital Football introduced a revamped second division of men's football in the ACT, coinciding with the introduction of the National Premier Leagues (NPL) as the overhauled top divisions nationwide.
 The revamped second division was named the Capital League.
 Queanbeyan City was a founding member of the Capital League, which in 2013 consisted of two groups of six teams.
 The Lions finished its maiden Capital League season as runner-up in group B, qualifying for the finals series.
 City beat Lanyon United 3–0 in the quarter finals and then White Eagles 3–2 in the semi-finals before losing to Narrabundah 3–5 on penalties in the grand final.

 February 2016, Queanbeyan City, Queanbeyan's longest running football club, celebrated its fifty-year anniversary with a gala night and a mini football tournament attended by City along with clubs from Sydney, southern NSW and the ACT.